- As low as $156/Night

 - Record a video to document the condition of the property.

-- Did your family have a fantastic vacation?
-Many rental websites make it easy for guests to provide comments.
-If your rental property and/or property manager was terrific, they will likely appreciate your kind words.
-If anything was inoperable and they failed to fix it reasonably, or if the vacation rental wasn't as described, you'll want to make a note as part of your comments.
+- Did your group have a excellent time?
+Most vacation rental websites make it easy for travelers to provide reviews.
+If your rental property and/or host was fantastic, they will likely appreciate your kind words.
+If anything was inoperable and they failed to address it in a reasonable manner, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your comments.